umarhunter/database-analysis-toolkit/README.md

 ## Author

-This project is created and maintained by Umarhunter.
+This project is created and maintained by @umarhunter.

 ## Contributing